 Location: NH-66, Near New Mangalore Port Trust, Mangaluru, Karnataka

 2. Kudroli Gokarnath Temple – Dedicated To Lord Shiva

 Kudroli Gokarnath Temple, also known as Gokarnanatheshwara Temple is among the most popular places to visit in Mangalore with family.
 Dedicated to Gokarnanatha, a form of Lord Shiva, this temple in Mangalore was built by Sri Narayana Guru, who was prohibited from entering other temples of this area.
 The temple reflects Dravidian style architecture and features 60 feet high, golden Gopuram.
 Round the year, thousands of devotees from all over the country visit this ancient temple to offer prayers and seek blessings.
 If you’re into architecture, this can be one of the best Mangalore tourist places for you.

 3. New Mangalore Port – Harbour Of Western India

 The only major port of Karnataka and 7th largest port of India is Mangalore Port.
 This all-weather port is located in Panambur, at the confluence of Phalguni River with the Arabian Sea and started its operation in 1974.
 Before that Old Port, popular as Mangalore Bunder was in operation.
 Medium to large vessels is seen at the port, mainly exporting minerals like iron ore, granite, manganese along with coffee, spices and cashew.
-This is a place one must add to their Mangalore sightseeing itinerary.
+This is a place one must add to their Mangalore places to visit.